Benoît Cheyrou: Early career

 Cheyrou was born on Suresnes, Hauts-de-Seine.
-He began his career at his hometown club Racing Club de France, which served as a family tradition among the Cheyrou household as his grandfather, father, and older brother trained there as young players as well.
+He began his career at his hometown club Racing Paris, which served as a family tradition among the Cheyrou household as his grandfather, father, and older brother trained there as young players as well.
 It is also the place where Cheyrou's father met his mother.
 During his time as a youth at the club, Cheyrou often played against the Paris Saint-Germain youths who were considered more rich and professional than Racing, which led to Cheyrou developing a minor grudge with the Parisian giants.
-Following Bruno's departure to RC Lens, the younger Cheyrou stayed behind until securing a move to Division 2 club Lille.
+Following Bruno's departure to Lens, the younger Cheyrou stayed behind until securing a move to Division 2 club Lille.
 That same year, his elder brother joined him at the club.

 Lille

 Cheyrou trained in the club's youth system for two years before earning promotion to the senior team for the 1999–2000 season.
-He made his professional debut on 3 September 1999 appearing as a substitute in a 2–0 victory over Toulouse.
+He made his professional debut on 3 September 1999, appearing as a substitute in a 2–0 victory over Toulouse.
 Four days later, he made his first professional start playing the entire match in a 1–0 victory over Wasquehal.
 Cheyrou remained a fixture in the team until the end of the year before suffering injury.
 He returned to the team for the 2000–01 season with Lille now playing in Division 1.
-Cheyrou only made 8 league appearances as he was again limited due to injury.
+Cheyrou only made eight league appearances, as he was again limited due to injury.
 The next season saw Cheyrou's appearances increased to 23 league matches with the midfielder also making four appearances in the UEFA Cup.
 Following the departure of his brother to Liverpool, Cheyrou's importance in the team increased.
 On 5 October 2002, he scored his first professional goal in a 3–0 victory over Marseille after having appeared as a substitute three minutes prior.
-After alternating between the bench and first eleven, by mid-season, Cheyrou became a fixture in the starting eleven helping Lille finish in 5th position, thus qualifying for the UEFA Intertoto Cup.
+After alternating between the bench and first eleven, by mid-season, Cheyrou became a fixture in the starting eleven helping Lille finish in fifth position, thus qualifying for the UEFA Intertoto Cup.
 In his final season with Lille, Cheyrou appeared in 27 league matches scoring one goal, which came against Guingamp in a 3–1 defeat.